FST raises the public profile of STEM women

 “English Wikipedia is the fifth-most visited website on the planet, and yet only 18.5 per cent of the biographies there are of women.
 Writing biographies of notable women in STEM on Ada Lovelace Day is a way to celebrate their achievements and address this gender gap.”– Anne-Marie Scott, Deputy Provost, Athabasca University

 Faculty members and learners alike participated in the AU edit-a-thon, creating new biographies.
 Some of these new entries on Wikipedia include: Mattie Rotenberg, Tamar Huggins, Martha Salcudean, Shirley Marie Stinson, Rose Johnstone, Elizabeth Whitton, and Maud Menten .

 Dr. Shauna Reckseidler-Zenteno, Dean of FST, said she was excited about helping highlight stories of women in STEM field because of the impacts those stories have had on her own life.

 “When I was young, I had a book about Marie Curie that inspired an interest in science, and that interest ultimately led me to a career in STEM,” she said.
 “There are thousands of stories of women in STEM fields that aren’t being told, and I hope that by shining a light on a few of them we can help inspire the next generation of women scientists.”

-Dr. Jon Dron, Professor and former chair of the School of Computing and Information Systems, said he wanted to participate not just because of Lovelace’s impact on computer science, but also because her accomplishments aren’t limit to computer programming.
+Dr. Jon Dron, Professor and former chair of the School of Computing and Information Systems, said he wanted to participate not just because of Lovelace’s impact on computer science, but also because her accomplishments aren’t limited to computer programming.